DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 such, this optimization may only be done for one controller or left for future work.

-Each scenario will first be executed on a single thread, and (**if time allows**) multiple threads may be executed concurrently to further optimize the data.
+Each scenario will first be executed on a single thread, and multiple threads may theoretically be executed concurrently to further optimize the data.
 The feasability of this highly depends on the performance of every individual implementation.
+Depending on the results during our experimentation, this may yield yet another iteration.

+### Evaluation

+Due to the bounds introduced by the hardware limitations, evaluating the throughput of each iteration essentially consists of measuring the execution time.
+In order to verify accuracy, the output of random numbers should be identical for each sample bitstring tested.

 ## 5 LIMITATIONS

+Our proposed iterations all assume that the limited hardware will support it.
+Whereas we are confident that Teensy 4.1 will be able to handle each iteration step (even the naive implementation), the remaining microcontrollers with lower specifications might not be suitable for the first iterations.
+Testing the implementations on different microcontrollers could turn out to be unfeasible -- however, this remains to be seen during the experimentation.

 \newpage